www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-10-21-fix-database-and-table-name.md

-# Fix database and table name
+# Fix table and table name